Neural Parametric Fokker-Planck Equations: Parametric Fokker--Planck equation

 Following the theory in \cite{NG}, the gradient flow of $H$ on Wasserstein parameter manifold $(\Theta,G)$ satisfies

-We call \eqref{wass_grad_flow_on_para_spc} {\em parametric Fokker-Planck equation}.
-The ODE \eqref{wass_grad_flow_on_para_spc} as the Wasserstein gradient flow on parameter space $(\Theta,G)$ is closely related to Fokker-Planck equation on probability submanifold $\mathcal{P}_{\Theta}$.
+We call \eqref{wass_grad_flow_on_para_spc} {\em parametric Fokker--Planck equation}.
+The ODE \eqref{wass_grad_flow_on_para_spc} as the Wasserstein gradient flow on parameter space $(\Theta,G)$ is closely related to the Fokker--Planck equation on probability submanifold $\mathcal{P}_{\Theta}$.
 We have the following theorem, which is a natural result derived from submanifold geometry.

 \begin{theorem} Suppose $\{\theta_t\}_{t\geq 0 }$ solves (\ref{wass_grad_flow_on_para_spc}).
 Then $\{\rho_{\theta_t}\}$ is the gradient flow of $\mathcal{H}$ on probability submanifold $\mathcal{P}_{\Theta}$.
-Furthermore, at any time $t$, $\dot\rho_{\theta_{t}}=\frac{d}{dt} \rho_{\theta_t} \in T_{\rho_{\theta_{t}}}\mathcal{P}_\Theta$ is the orthogonal projection of $-\textrm{grad}_W\mathcal{H}(\rho_{\theta_t})\in T_{\rho_{\theta_t}}\mathcal{P}$ onto the subspace $T_{\rho_{\theta_t}}\mathcal{P}_\Theta$ with respect to the Wasserstein metric $g^W$. \end{theorem}
+Furthermore, at any time $t$, $\dot\rho_{\theta_{t}}=\frac{d}{dt} \rho_{\theta_t} \in \mathcal{T}_{\rho_{\theta_{t}}}\mathcal{P}_\Theta$ is the orthogonal projection of $-\textrm{grad}_W\mathcal{H}(\rho_{\theta_t})\in \mathcal{T}_{\rho_{\theta_t}}\mathcal{P}$ onto the subspace $\mathcal{T}_{\rho_{\theta_t}}\mathcal{P}_\Theta$ with respect to the Wasserstein metric $g^W$. \end{theorem}